autopp/specc/README.md

 When build success, `libspecc.so` should be created.

 SpecC is Tested at Ubuntu 14.04 with GCC 4.8.4.
-The code using SpecC requires GCC because some features depend on The GCC extensions that supported other compilers.
+The code using SpecC requires GCC because some features depend on The GCC extensions that NOT supported other compilers.

 ## Usage